 Following Jefferson’s lead, President Andrew Jackson pushed for the passage of the Indian Removal Act of 1830.
-The act provided funds for the United States government to negotiate removal treaties with the Indians.
+The act provided funds for the United States government to negotiate removal treaties with tribes.
 The federal government coerced tribal leaders to sign these treaties.
 Factions arose within the tribes, as many opposed giving up their land.
 Cherokee Principal Chief John Ross even traveled to Washington to negotiate alternatives to removal and pleaded for the government to redress the injustices of these treaties.
 The United States government listened, but did not deviate from its policy.

 Although President Jackson negotiated the removal treaties, President Martin Van Buren enforced them.
-The impact of the Removal was first felt by the Choctaw.
-Starting in 1831, they were forced off their native lands in Mississippi.
+The impact of the removal was first felt by the Choctaw.
+Starting in 1831, they were forced off their lands in Mississippi.
 The years 1836-38 saw the Creeks, Chickasaws, Cherokees, and Seminoles forced from their homes and removed to Indian Territory.

 Some United States citizens disagreed with the actions of the government.
 Congressman David Crockett of Tennessee sided with the Native Americans.
 Christian missionaries also opposed the Indian Removal Act.
 They denounced the injustice of the policy.
 “Will not the people in whose power it is to redress Indian wrongs awake to their duty?
 Will they not think of the multitudes…swept into Eternity by the cupidity of the ‘white man’ who is in the enjoyment of wealth and freedom on the original soil of these oppressed Indians?” wrote Lucy Ames Butler to her friend Drusilla Burnap in 1839.
 Lucy’s husband was the noted missionary Elizur Butler.
 He accompanied the Cherokee and served as their doctor and estimated that over 4,000 (a fifth of the Cherokee population) died along the trail.